ironscar/dba-starter/postgres/readme.md

     - Using complex datatypes in columns
     - Using GIN and GIST index on those complex columns
     - Use Debezium to use CDC from DB (https://debezium.io/releases/ and https://debezium.io/)
-17. Upgrade to DB versions
+16. Upgrade to new DB versions
     - Try incremental base backups at this point
-    - Can we automate upgrades too?
+    - Can we automate version upgrades too?
-18. DB DevOps strategy
+17. DB DevOps strategy
+    - Database updates using CI/CD
+    - Enable data lineage tracking
-    - Secret management
+    - Secret management and rotation integration
-    - Password rotation
-    - Auto-update integration
+    - Database updates testing
-    - Testing
+    - Database monitoring

 ---